osmlab/atlas-checks/docs/checks/addressPointMatch.md

 the following conditions:
 * Must be a valid Point object
 * Must not be part of an associated street Relation
-* Must have a street number tag not equal to null
-* Must have a street name tag equal to null OR not have the street name key present at all
+* Must not have the addr:street tag, have the tag but with a null value, or have the tag but with no value

 ```java
  @Override